mjordan/riprap/README.md

 * SQLite (other RDBMSs will be supported soon).
   * To install the PHP driver for SQLite on Ubuntu, run `sudo apt-get install php7.2-sqlite3`, replacing `7.2` with your version of PHP.

+While not a requirement, a [module for Islandora](https://github.com/mjordan/islandora_riprap) is available that provides node-level reports on binary resources using data from Riprap.

 ## Installation

 1. Clone this git repository